conjure-cp/conjure/ide/report/Questionaire.md

 □ First branch
 □ Second branch
 □ Third branch
 □ Fourth branch
+\
 	How easy was it to find the answer?
 	<pre>
 	□ Very Easy     □ Easy     □ Neutral 	□ Hard	   □ Very Hard
 	</pre>

-5. At which node did the upperbound on the cardinality of setB become less than 20?
+5. At which node did the upperbound on the cardinality of setB first become less than 20?  \
-□ 1
-□ 11
-□ 14853
-□ 6
+\
+\
 	How easy was it to find the answer?
 	<pre>
 	□ Very Easy     □ Easy     □ Neutral 	□ Hard	   □ Very Hard
 	</pre>

-6. At which node was 10 first excluded from set A?
+6. At which node was 10 first excluded from set A?  \
-□ 41
-□ 22743
-□ 500
-□ 19
+\
+\
 	How easy was it to find the answer?
 	<pre>
 	□ Very Easy     □ Easy     □ Neutral 	□ Hard	   □ Very Hard